bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/04-excercise-my-first-app.md

 We expect this exercise to take around 5 to 10 minutes

-Before you get to working on the first goal run a webserver in the exercise and see what the app does.
+Before you get to working on the first goal run a webserver in the exercise folder to see what the app does, and get used to using serve.

 After that move through these steps to convert this project to webpack, run it, and see the output.

-For now, we need to manually copy a few of the "additional files" since webpack will only be packing our JavaScript, our goal by the end of this core chapter will be to remove all these copied assets.
+For now, we will need to manually copy a few of the "additional files" since webpack will only be packing our JavaScript, our goal by the end of this core chapter will be to remove all these copied assets.

 ---